DETAILED ACTION

 or, the first value is a number of control channel candidate(s) associated with the first control channel candidate, and the second value is a number of control channel candidate(s) associated with the second control channel candidate (Paragraph [0201]; [0203] describes that control channel candidates are organized into sets with different numbers of candidates in each set.
 The first set contains a certain number of PDCCH candidates associated with the first control channel candidate, and the second set contains a different number of candidates associated with the second control channel candidate.
 The aggregation levels (L1, L2) represent the number of candidates in each set).

-Regarding claim 4, Gao in view of Gao Xuejuan, Gao Xuejuan, teaches wherein a value obtained by dividing a second parameter by the first parameter is used to determine a third parameter (Paragraphs [0011]; [0073]; [0085]-[0090; [0108]-[0110] describes where various parameters are divided to determine resource indices.
+Regarding claim 4, Gao in view of Islam and Gao Xuejuan, Gao Xuejuan, teaches wherein a value obtained by dividing a second parameter by the first parameter is used to determine a third parameter (Paragraphs [0011]; [0073]; [0085]-[0090; [0108]-[0110] describes where various parameters are divided to determine resource indices.
 The formulas involve dividing parameters to calculate target values),

 Gao teaches the target index is linearly associated with the third parameter, and the target index is linearly associated with the first index (Paragraphs [0130]; [0197] describes linear mathematical relationships where the target resource index (rPUCCH) is calculated based on linear combinations of multiple parameters including CCE indices and other parameters);